TheLeaderDev/Code-Snippets/getIPinfo/README.md

 <h1 align="center">Usage guide for getIPinfo() function</h1>
 <p align="center">This function returns the public information of an IP address.
 You just need to pass an IP to it, and in the output, you can get details like the country, region, city, ISP/organization, and local time—just like that!</p>
-<p align="center">Important: This function gets its information from the Check Host API, so it definitely needs an internet connection.
+<p align="center">Very important: This function gets its information from the Check Host API, so it definitely needs an internet connection.
 Keep in mind that if the site's policies change in the future, the function might run into issues since it's dependent on it.
 But don’t worry—if that happens, I will also try to update the function.</p>

 <h4 align="center">Give me some energy ⭐ by starring this repo, thank you!</h4>
 <br>